arjunapanji21/waam-python/README.md

-# WhatsApp Sender Pro
+# WAAM (WhatsApp Auto Messenger)

-An automated WhatsApp message sender that can process bulk messages using data from Excel files.
+An automated WhatsApp messaging tool built with Python for sending bulk personalized messages using data from Excel files.

 ## Features